gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 ##Getting started in R

-You will need to download the statistical software package called R and an enhanced interface to R called RStudio (RStudio, 2016).
+You will need to download the statistical software package called R and an enhanced interface to R called RStudio [@RStudio].
 They are open source and free to download and use (and will always be that way).
 This means that the skills you learn now can follow you the rest of your life.
 R is becoming the primary language of statistics and is being adopted across academia, government, and businesses to